Zanther/The-Chosen-Spark/README.md

-This is a fan game I am making while I learn SpriteKit and GameKit.
-It is only for learning use and not for profit in anyway shape or form.
-Autobots and Decepticons are Copyright Hasbro and Takara Tomy.
-Rules:
+Quick!
+The Autobots need your help!

-You have thirty seconds to find the Hidden Autobot among the Decepticons that are disguised as autobots.
+You have 30 seconds to rescue the Autobot hidden among a sea of Decepticons all in disguise.
+Luckily for you, the Decepticon camouflage is buggy and will appear to flash at the beginning of each level.

-You gain 50 points everytime you rescue the Autobot.
-You loose 5 points for every Decepticon that you find.
+Look carefully and rescue the Autobot by tapping one on the screen.
+You gain 50 points every time you rescue an Autobot.
+You lose 5 points for every Decepticon that you reveal.

-If you fail uncover all Decepticons and not find the Autobot, you go down 1 level.
+If you end up tapping on all the Decepticons before finding the Autobot, you will go down by 1 level.
+And it's game over when your time runs out.
-You only get Gameover if you let time run out.

-The further you go in levels, the more Decepticons show up, and might give you hints on which are Decepticons or not.
-The Decepticon camoflage is buggy so at the beginning of every level, their camoflage flashes.
-This way you can easily find them.

-This works on iPhone and iPad.
-Currently, the game scene is formatted for iPhone.
-I will be making it so it will show the correct size depending on the device.
+The more rounds you complete, the higher your level will go, and the more Decepticons will appear.
+Think you've got what it takes?

 ![image](https://github.com/user-attachments/assets/62b8a2f1-b55e-41b3-966c-fc7c5e1932b3)